 perform a software build using a build system like Apache Maven or Gradle

 Jenkins monitors the execution of the steps and allows to stop the process, if one of the steps fails.
 Jenkins can also send out notification in case of a build success or failure.

-Jenkins can be extended by additional plug-ins, e.g., for building and testing Android applications.
+Jenkins can be extended by additional plug-ins.
+For example, you can install plug-ins to support building and testing Android applications.